zzjoey/Vehica/README.md

 ### 📃Tips

-- **It may take serval seconds to run the program related to the hardware, please wait after start.**
+- **It may take serval seconds to run the program related to the hardware, please wait after starting.**
 - Trained Models are [here](https://github.com/joey66666/vehicle-classify/releases)

 ### ⚙️Dependencies